Techno-coder/calculator/README.md

 ## Coalescence
 * `;` - Coalesce operator

-The coalesce operator combines the previous two expressions into a single node.
+The coalesce operator combines the previous two terms into a single node.
-This eliminates the need for parenthesis.
+This eliminates the need for parentheses.

 ```
 >> 10 - 2 + 4;